Madelene/100-days-of-code/log.md

 past 3 months, here.
 (Thankful!)
 - Moving on to another task and will revisit the one I was working on, this Friday with the team lead
+- TIL that every "try" must have an "except" in Python

 **Thoughts:**
 -